We're happy to answer your questions.

 Is BOPN licensed?

-Our full-day toddler and preschool program must be licensed by the Department of Early Education and Care before we open.
+Our full-day programs in Boston and Wellesley are licensed by the state Department of Early Education and Care.

 What is the relationship between BOPN and the Arnold Arboretum?

 BOPN aligns with the Arboretum's goal to foster greater understanding, appreciation, and stewardship of Earth’s botanical diversity.
 Importantly, we also align with their goal to make the Arboretum accessible to all.